The word Sarcalogos means The Word Incarnate or, as I translate it: Christ: The Word Made Flesh.

 3) Equipping Christians to represent Jesus Christ in their everyday activities.
 For Christians, there is no wall or division between the spiritual and the material.
 Their parenting, their business or job, their home, their finances, their family, as well as their hobbies and social life all present opportunities to witness for their Lord and Savior and to invite Him to take an active role.

-Our stylized logo is a silver butterfly with a cross for a body.
+Our stylized logo is a blue butterfly with a silver cross for a body.
 This symbolizes that we are in Christ and He is in us.
 Jesus said, “I am praying not only for these disciples but also for all who will ever believe in me through their message.
 I pray that they will all be one, just as you and I are one—as you are in me, Father, and I am in you.
 And may they be in us so that the world will believe you sent me.”